MackNcD/DiceWords_App/README.md

 Ask for @Note, @MackNcD, or @Gille

-EDIT: There's doubles of the shapes files
+EDIT: There's doubles of the shapes files Austin